On this page7 sections

 OAuth 2.0 Discovery Flow

-This document describes the OAuth 2.0 flow implemented by the MCP servers in this repository, with explicit citations of the RFCs each route implements.
+This document describes the OAuth 2.0 flow implemented by servers built on mcp-rune’s HttpServer, with explicit citations of the RFCs each route implements.
 It is the canonical, current reference for the HTTP transport’s authentication story.

 Overview

-Any MCP server that enables OAuth via lib/mcp/http-server.js acts as an OAuth 2.0 Resource Server.
+Any server built on mcp-rune’s HttpServer (src/mcp/http-server.ts) with OAuth enabled acts as an OAuth 2.0 Resource Server.
 It:

 - Exposes RFC 9728 Protected Resource Metadata so clients can discover the authorization server.